 Dr. McNair became an expert in Laser Physics at the Hughes Research Laboratory and in 1978, was selected for participation in NASA's space shuttle program, becoming the second African American astronaut in U.S. history.
 He served as a mission specialist aboard the space shuttle Challenger and died along with the rest of the Challenger crew when the space shuttle exploded nine miles above the Atlantic on January 28, 1986.

 After his death, the U.S. Congress posthumously awarded him the Congressional Space Medal of Honor and endowed the Ronald E. McNair Postbaccalaureate Achievement Program.

 Learn more about Dr. McNair on NASA's Astronaut Biographies page.

-The McNair Scholars Program will have a van going to the Idealist Graduate School Fair at Seattle UnWatch Videos Of SOURCE 2015 Presentations Including Those By McNair Scholars
+The CWU McNair Scholars Program and the McNair Director Search Committee would like to extend an invWatch Videos Of SOURCE 2015 Presentations Including Those By McNair Scholars

 More than 16 McNair scholars presented their research at the 2015 SOURCE, and you can watch video frThe McNair Affair Newsletter Is Here!

 Read the latest McNair Affair newsletter!Learn about what scholars have been up to during the past y